BabyLase: Non-Surgical Therapy for Infants and Toddlers

 The creator

-As a mother who had nursing challenges with her infant, Dr. Angie Tenholder is passionate about supporting nursing moms as well as those who choose bottle feeding.
+As a mother who had nursing challenges with her infant,and as a grandmother who has helped the next generation overcome the obstacles of birth trauma, Dr. Angie Tenholder is passionate about supporting nursing moms as well as those who choose bottle feeding.

-Dr. Tenholder has devoted herself to maintaining the highest quality of training for the dentists from all over the country (and world) who dedicate themselves to learning this innovative, conservative and effective technique.
+Dr. Tenholder has devoted herself to maintaining the highest quality of training for providers from all over the world who dedicate themselves to learning this innovative, conservative and effective technique.

 In addition, there is a highly specific delivery system required to perform BabyLase.